 "Yeah, I'm fine, but something sort of strange happened today."

-The group became perfectly silent again as they stared at her.
-Finally she decided to speak.
+The group became perfectly silent again as they listened to Zany.
+Finally, she decided to speak.
 "I uh, okay, there was this weird cog that came over to me.
-I didn't know what kind he was but he was wearing a black suit.
-He seemed really friendly and he seemed very interested in me.
-We started talking about things I liked to do and he led me to some odd questions.
+I didn't know what kind he was, but he was wearing a black suit.
+He seemed really friendly, and he seemed interested in me.
+We started talking about things I liked to do, and he led me to some odd questions.
 He almost squeezed the fact out of me that I'm a toon."

 Everyone stood mortified.
-They glanced at each other and then back to Princesspinkcat.
+They glanced at each other then back to Pink.
 Then they turned to look at Harry.

-"What?" the rabbit spluttered, "I really don't know what to say but he sounds like a spy to me.
-I think some cogs were getting suspicious about us and they may have sent a cog to investigate.
+"What?"
+Harry said.
+"I really don't know what to say, but he sounds like a spy to me.
+I think some cogs are getting suspicious about us, and they may have sent a cog to investigate.
 We should remember to be careful in everything we do to not arouse suspicion.
 I don't think they can know that we're toons unless we act like them or say it."

-"Thanks Harry," Paddlewhip smiled before turning to go to bed.
+"Thanks, Harry," Ricky smiled before turning to go to bed.
 The toons followed him and got into their regular places.

-Harry sighed and tuned off the lights before sliding into his own bed.
-They were so tired tonight and the stress was continually on the rise.
+Harry sighed and turned off the lights before sliding into his own bed.
+They were so tired tonight, and the stress was continually on the rise.

 Suddenly, there was an extremely loud bang on the door.
-"OPEN UP NOW!" a loud voice ordered.
+"OPEN UP NOW!" ordered a loud voice.
 Evina rose out of bed in a mechanical way.
 He went over to the door, sweating with fear.
-The other toons were snoring and they didn't seem to be waking up.
-Once again he felt alone.
+The other toons were snoring, but they didn't seem to be waking up.
+Once again, he felt alone.
 He opened up the door to see the person he expected.
 It was a large, tall cog in a black suit.
 He immediately seized Evina.

 Evina woke up in the darkness, flailing his arms like he was drowning.
-There was still a few more hours left before the alarm would go off.
-He wondered why he had to have all these terrible dreams, and why nobody else seemed to have nightmares.
+There were still a few more hours left before the alarm would go off.
+He wondered why he had to have all these terrible dreams, and why nobody else seemed to be having them.
 He knew the fear was going to come back each night, and he knew he was dreaming the whole time, but yet it had felt so real.
 There was no way he could stop it.

-He just had to remember that things were real from the time he wakes up until the time he goes to sleep again.
-If he didn't remember those things then he had to be dreaming.
+He just had to remember that things were real from the time he woke up until the time he went to sleep again.
+If he didn't remember those things, then he had to be dreaming.
 But then the dreams might keep coming back, no matter how many times he stopped them.
 He figured he would just have to forget them eventually.
-Where his mind could take him next he didn't know.
+Where his mind could take him next, he didn't know.
 Lying down in bed again he drifted off to sleep.

-"I wonder what things will be like when I return, or even if I return."
-That unknown man said.
+"I wonder what things will be like when I return, or even if I return," the unknown man said.